 AAOS is a key provider of musculoskeletal education to orthopedic surgeons around the world.
-The academy offers continuing medical education (CME) activities, multiple CME courses across the country, an Orthopaedic Learning Center and holds a prominent annual meeting for members to share research, exchange ideas and promote its values to a wider national and international audience.
+The academy offers continuing medical education (CME) activities, multiple CME courses across the country, an orthopedic Learning Center and holds a prominent annual meeting for members to share research, exchange ideas, and promote its values to a wider national and international audience.

-The American Academy of Orthopaedic Surgeons mission and vision is as follows:
+The American Academy of Orthopaedic Surgeons’ mission and vision are:

 “Serving our profession to provide the highest quality musculoskeletal care and keeping the world in motion through the prevention and treatment of musculoskeletal conditions.”

-As of 2015 AAOS has a membership of approximately 39,000 orthopaedic surgeons.
-With such a large membership, this academy serves patients of all ages, abilities and capabilities.
+From this beginning and with many of the original goals still in mind, over the next 70 years, AAOS evolved to become the largest orthopedic organization in the world .
+Currently, AAOS has a membership of approximately 39,000 orthopedic surgeons.
+With such a large membership, this academy serves patients of all ages, abilities, and capabilities.